The CASE Hospital Blood Donor Program

 • parasitic diseases of the red blood cells

-• diseases that can cause the body to destroy its own blood cells
+• diseases that can cause the body to destroy its blood cells

-While many of these conditions are medically manageable once a diagnosis is made and the bleeding and/or destruction of the cells has ceased, a blood transfusion may be the best life-saving treatment option available for these patients.
+Once a complete diagnosis has been made and the bleeding and/or destruction of the cells have ceased, many of these conditions are medically manageable.
+Even so, a blood transfusion may be the best life-saving treatment option available for these patients.